lucacicada/godot-aseprite/README.md

 ## Security note

+Be careful using this parser for untrusted files, especially if you plan to use it for network shared resources.

+The .aseprite format can be used to store filenames, potentially leaking personal info.

+A malicious file could also contain a large amount of transparent pixels, when uncompressed, it could take a lot of memory.
+Transparent pixels can be compressed efficiently, the raw data is `w * h * color_depth`, on very large image dimensions, this could lead to the uncompressed data being very large.

 ~~This parser is vulnerable to gzip bombs as `decompress_dynamic` calls are unbounded (`-1`).~~

 ~~The compression format used by Aseprite is ZLIB; it does not store the uncompressed size of the deflated buffer.
 Without this information, it is not possible to know at runtime how large the uncompressed buffer will be.~~

 ~~A heuristic could be implemented to limit this class of attacks, `compressed_size * 5.7` is a good estimate, exceeding an order of magnitude is likely a malformed file.
 A compression rate of `10:1` is extreme for images.~~

-Edit: it turns out I already contradicted myself in the code, there is already a check in place for the uncompressed size of the buffer against the expected size.
+Edit: This parser is **NOT** vulnerable to gzip bombs, it turns out I already contradicted myself in the code, the `decompress_dynamic` call has been replaced with `decompress` with the appropriate expected size.

-Be careful using this parser for untrusted files, especially if you plan to use it for network shared resources.

-In addition, the .aseprite format can be used to store filenames, potentially leaking personal info.